acampanholo/campanholo-challenge-ie-version/README.md

 # André Campanholo's Challenge Documentation
+>Note: this is the Internet Explorer 11 repository.
+Click here for the [Main Version](https://github.com/acampanholo/campanholo-challenge/tree/master).

 ## Main Version

 The following documentation concerns André Campanholo’s resolution of Intelie’s challenge-chart-plot.
 There are few inline comments but those were used for development reference only.